Automattic/jetpack/readme.txt

 **Enhancements**

 * Admin Dashboard: improve text and design to make your administration experience all the better, including:
-** My Plan page is now more useful and actionable for free plans.
+** My Plan page is now more useful and actionable for free plans and has new illustrations.
 * Post Images: provide the image itself when requesting an attachment's post image.
 * Widgets: improve the text for the Blog Stats widget when stats data can not be retrieved from WordPress.com.